Ona Muraškaitė-Račiukaitienė: Biography

 She returned to Lithuania in 1918, teaching Lithuanian and history at her old school in Marijampolė.
 A member of the Lithuanian Christian Democratic Party, in 1920 she was elected to the Constituent Assembly from constituency I, Marijampolė.
 She was not re-elected in 1922, after which she studied in the faculties of humanities and law at the University of Lithuania.

+She died in Kaunas, in 1985.